Climate of Adelaide: Summer (December to February)

-In summer the average minimum is around 15.2 to 16.8 °C and the average maximum is around 26.4 to 28.6 °C, but there is considerable variation and Adelaide can usually expect several days a year where temperatures reach the mid/high 30s to low 40s.
-On a few rare occasions the temperature has reached the mid to high 40s.
+In summer the average minimum is around 15.2 to 16.8 °C and the average maximum is around 26.4 to 28.6 °C, but there is considerable variation and Adelaide can usually expect several days a year where temperatures reach the mid/high 30s to low 40s (95 to 114 °F).
+On a few rare occasions the temperature has reached the mid to high 40s (115 to 120 °F).
 These high temperatures usually occur when hot northerly winds blow hot air down south from central Australia, causing the temperature to spike.
 However, like Melbourne, the summer weather can be rather changeable, as it is not uncommon to have summer days where the temperature peaks in the low 20s due to a cool south-westerly airmass off the Southern Ocean.
 Occasionally, the high may remain below 20 degrees, even in the peak of summer.

 Rainfall is unreliable, light and infrequent throughout summer.
 The average in January and February is around 20mm, but completely rainless months are by no means uncommon.